-Breastfeeding women can receive flu vaccinations.
-There are no contraindications for breastfeeding women receiving flu shots, FluMist or H1N1 vaccinations.
+Oddly, breastfeeding women are not mentioned in any of these health advisories.
+However, there are no contraindications to breastfeeding women receiving either flu shots or H1N1 vaccinations.
+FluMist has not been approved for breastfeeding mothers.
 Mothers may prefer the thimerosal-free vaccinations.
 The guidelines recommend that anyone caring for a young infant be vaccinated.
 Also, precautions regarding hand washing and respiratory hygiene should be followed.
 And breastfeeding itself will be an important source of protection for infants.